turbot/steampipe-docs/docs/cloud/integrations/javascript.md

 ---
-title:  Connect to Steampipe Cloud with Javascript
+title:  Connect to Steampipe Cloud with JavaScript
-sidebar_label: Javascript
+sidebar_label: JavaScript
 ---
-# Connect to Steampipe Cloud from Javascript
+# Connect to Steampipe Cloud from JavaScript

-The Steampipe Cloud workspace is a Postgres database, with the use of the `pg` client you can connect and query your workspace database with Javascript.
+The Steampipe Cloud workspace is a Postgres database, with the use of the `pg` client you can connect and query your workspace database with JavaScript.

-The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect Steampipe Cloud with Javascript.
+The [Connect](/docs/cloud/integrations/overview) tab for your workspace provides the details you need to connect Steampipe Cloud with JavaScript.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/steampipe-cloud-connect-details.jpg" />